 When brands look at your content, they want to see how persuasive you are, how well written, mesmerising, original and relatable your content is.
 Whether it be photos, or blog posts, they represent what you will be potentially doing for them.
 If your content isn’t appealing, what you post of their products won’t be appealing for their potential customers either.

-Brands want to know with which brands you’ve already worked, if you’ve worked with any of their competitors, how similar or different your previous collaborations are to their brand.
+Brands want to know which brands you’ve already worked with, if you’ve worked with any of their competitors, how similar or different your previous collaborations are to their brand.
 They want to see that you collaborate well with brands and follow the unwritten rules of brand-influencer collaborations, but they also don’t want to see too many collaborations.

-Brands will be working to a budget, and so if your pay demands are outside that budget then you will not be considered.
+Brands work on a budget, and so if your pay demands are too high, then you probably won't even be considered.
 Compensation typically falls into one or a combination of three categories, these being, pay, products and events.
 However, you may choose to be compensated, you need to find the right balance, you must be realistic about your worth.
 So although it’s fine to reach for the stars, mind you don’t ask for the moon!

 Easy to Contact